 Dr (Debbie) Mei-Tai Chu

-Dr (Debbie) Mei-Tai Chu is currently Research Manager at RECCSI, Program Director of La Trobe’s Master of Business Information Management and Systems, and Senior Lecturer in the La Trobe Business School .
+Dr (Debbie) Mei-Tai Chu is currently the Research Manager at RECCSI, Program Director of La Trobe’s Master of Business Information Management and Systems, and Associate Professor at the La Trobe Business School .

 Dr Chu has worked as a knowledge management consultant for several public and private sector organisations, including the International Technology Research Institute where she coached and coordinated 40 Communities of Practices.
 Her work has been published in journals such as IEEE Transactions in Engineering Management, Expert Systems with Applications and Journal of International Manufacturing.
 She’s also authored conference papers in diverse areas such as knowledge management, communities of practice, multi-agent systems, computational Intelligence, expert systems, technology management and human resource management.